 Always conduct searches responsibly by:

-- Respecting privacy settings (Be mindful of individuals' privacy choices on social media and other platforms.
+- Respecting privacy settings (Be mindful of people' privacy choices on social media and other platforms.
 Do not attempt to access information that is intentionally hidden or restricted.
 Only use publicly available data.)

 - Following platform terms of service (Adhere to the rules and guidelines set by each platform you use.
 Do not engage in activities that are prohibited, such as scraping data or creating fake accounts.
 Violating terms of service can lead to account suspension.)